• Skip to primary navigation

 Get the Recipe

 A healthier homemade waffle, made using whole wheat flour, ground flaxseed, & Greek yogurt!
-That satisfying sweet breakfast you want with a healthy, hearty twist.
+That satisfying sweet breakfast you want with a nourishing, hearty twist.

 Get the Recipe